zachomedia/oidc-authservice/docs/templates.md

 # Templates

-The AuthService starts a web server for a couple of helper pages (`landing`, `after_logout`).
+The AuthService starts a web server for a couple of helper pages (`homepage`, `after_logout`).
 These pages are rendered using HTML templating.

 ## Override templates